digital-culture-seminar/kfresi1-poetry-generator/README.md

-# poetry repository
+# Poetry Repository

-Artist Statement
+# Artist Statement

 I have a strong interest in the natural world and the colors and forms found therein.
 This is often the inspiration for my art and design work.
 This will be the